Female Voices - Short Film Fund

 Why Now?

-Female film makers are under represented in the film industry and this project is a response to that lack of representation.
+Female filmmakers remain underrepresented in the film industry, and this project continues to be a response to that lack of representation.

-We building the foundations to change that today.
-And you can be part of it too.
+We are building the foundations to change that today, and you can be part of it too.

-It’s time to champion the best up and coming talents the film industry has to offer and springboard them forward into the history books.
+It's time to champion the best up-and-coming talents the film industry has to offer and springboard them forward into the history books.
+Join us in supporting initiatives that aim to help women, trans, and non-binary filmmakers bring their stories to the screen.

 parallax background